sebastienros/fluid/README.md

 {% assign customers = 'allcustomers' | query: limit:10 %}
 ```

-### Maintained indentation
+### Whitespace

-Fluid will automatically maintain the indentation from the original template and won't inject extra lines where tags are used.
+Fluid will automatically maintain the whitespaces from the original template and won't inject extra lines where tags are used.
+This means that templates don't need to add extra `-%}` to the end of their tags to maintain consistent whitespaces.
+However it's supported and will be applied on output tags when used.

-In the standard Liquid implementation this behavior requires the use of the special `-%}` end tag, not with Fluid.

 #### Source